Vic-SP/NWP-fr/README.md

 * **Paragraph Breaks:** Within the extracted text (Targeted Statements and Context Paragraphs), the `///` delimiter is used to explicitly indicate where a paragraph break occurred in the original Wikipedia source text.
 * **Metadata & Attribution:** Unmodified Wikipedia metadata (`Editor username` and `Edit Date`) are strictly retained to fulfill the legal requirements of the CC BY-SA 4.0 license, ensuring that the original Wikipedia authors receive proper credit for their contributions.

+## Terms that indicate a lack of neutrality in comments by Wikipedia editors

+Terms expressing explicitly a lack of neutrality

+Original (french)

+Translation (english)

+Caviardage

+No translation: fraudulent or misleading alteration of an article

+Conflit d'intérêt

+Conflict of interest

+Hagiographique

+Hagiographic

+Idéologique

+Ideological

+Neutralité

+Neutrality

+Objectivité

+Objectivity

+Orienté

+Biased

+Partialité

+Partiality

+Partisan

+No translation: a way to describe a biased opinion

+Péjoratif

+Pejorative

+Point de vue

+Point of view

+Promotionnel

+Promotional

+Publicitaire

+Advertising

+Sobriété

+Sobriety

+Subjectivité

+Subjectivity

+Trivialité

+Triviality

+Sentences expressing implicitly a lack of neutrality

+Original (french)

+Translation (english)

+Un de ses amis le soutient ?
+Incroyable !

+One of his friends supports him?
+Unbelievable!

+"Il a cependant", "a critiqué le caractère démagogique de".
+C'est Wikipédia on n'est pas là pour cirer les pompes.
+Les références sont là.

+"However, he has", "he criticized the demagogic nature of".
+This is Wikipedia, we're not here to suck up.
+The references are there.

+Le troisième élu au dernier reste, Aschieri était donc très loin d'être élu et pas "il manque de peu d'être élu".

+The third seat was awarded via the last remainder, so Aschieri was very far from being elected and not "just short of being elected".

 # Experimental Prompts for NeutralWikiPol-fr Evaluation

 This file contains the exact prompt templates used in the experimental benchmarking of state-of-the-art Large Language Models (LLMs) against human political science experts, as described in Section 5 (*Evaluation Protocol*/*Exploratory Experiments with LLMs*) of the paper.